mimartin12/kuberentes-lab/README.md

 ## Proxmox
 The lab is hosted on Proxmox.
-Conifguration is needed for the Terraform provider.
+Configuration is needed for the Pulumi Proxmox provider.

 ```bash
 # Create custom pve role